Pathways to Innovation

 Broadening Public Awareness of Techno-Science

-as the studio-laboratory, the first section traces the development of such
+the first section traces the development of such organizations historically,

-organizations historically, compares their dynamics to that of "transdisciplinary"
+compares their dynamics to that of "transdisciplinary" knowledge

-knowledge production in science and technology, and argues that they foster
+production in science and technology, and argues that they foster incremental,

-incremental, radical and systemic innovation.
-The second section examines
+radical and systemic innovation.
+The second section examines this framework

-this framework through the prism of five discussion themes: Instruments
+through the prism of five discussion themes: Instruments of the imagination,

 This report presents a framework for thinking about the artist as an actor in the innovation process in information and communication technologies.
 The framework differs from most approaches to the interactions between the creative arts and techno-science in two ways.
 First, it attempts to identify and characterize the range of innovative outcomes and the factors that shape them along multiple dimensions -- aesthetic, technological, scientific, economic -- and time frames, both long and short.
 Second, the framework stresses the importance of a new class of hybrid innovative institution, the studio laboratory, where new media technologies are designed and developed in co-evolution with their creative application.